Preying on the Vulnerable……Let Us Pray and Advocate

 - Domestic Work: 218

 - Traveling Sales Crews: 107

-Sally Duffy, SC, is a member of the USCSAHT Board of Directors.Tags: Labor, National Domestic Workers Bill of Rights, Polaris Project
+Sally Duffy, SC, is a member of The Alliance Board of Directors.Tags: Labor, National Domestic Workers Bill of Rights, Polaris Project